gramps-project/gramps-web-api/docs/Configuration.md

+# Configuration

-A configuration file is necessary to run `gramps-webapi`.
-Its path can either be provided on the command line when running the module as a script (`python3 -m gramps_webapi --config .path/to/config.cfg ...`), or as an environment variable, `GRAMPS_API_CONFIG=path/to/config.cfg`.
+A configuration file is necessary to run the Gramps Web API.
+Its path can either be provided on the command line when running the module as a script (`python3 -m gramps_webapi --config path/to/config.cfg ...`), or as an environment variable, `GRAMPS_API_CONFIG=path/to/config.cfg`.

-The following settings can be specified in a configuration file
+The following settings can be specified in the configuration file.

 ## Required settings